Anuragrwt9911/CrispyBites/README.md

 ## Contribution

 Feel free to contribute to this project by opening issues or creating pull requests.
 Your feedback and contributions are highly appreciated!

+**Toggle theme feature in any website**
+ 1. creating context so that it will be available for all of the react components
+ 2. providing that context to all the components by wrapping all components .
+ 3. defining theme style